carlosrojasquiroz/EUIcodes/QuantEcon/Homework2/KrusellSmith/README.md

 This code follows closely Maliar, Maliar, and Valli (2010, JEDC), but with some differences.
 For instance:
 - Instead of using the initial distribution of assets proposed in MMV, I use the distribution from the solution of Aiyagari's model without aggregate uncertainty.
 - The grid for aggregate capital is linearly-spaced, while for assets is log-spaced.
-The minimum and maximum values of aggregate capital are equal to $0.5 \times \bar{K}$ and $1.5 \times \bar{K}$, where $\bar{K}$ is the mean of capital from the baseline model of Aiyagari without aggregate uncertainty.
+The minimum and maximum values of aggregate capital are equal to $0.5 \times \bar{K}$ and $1.5 \times \bar{K}$, respectively, where $\bar{K}$ is the mean of capital from the baseline model of Aiyagari without aggregate uncertainty.
 - The number of assets grids points for getting the optimal policy functions is 200.
 It increases to 500 when I compute the nonstochastic simulation.
 - The initial values of $\beta$ are equal to: